brockn/hdfs-nfs-proxy/src/main/resources/README.txt

          - Client ID logic is complex and not completely followed.
          - Many reccomended attributes are not implemented such as 14 archive, 25 hidden, 49 timebackup, 55 mounted on fileid
-         - Kerberos
          - File appends

-* Read Ordering:
-We recieve a fair number of threads blocked on reads of a single input stream.
-I think we could get better performance if we ordered these like writes because we know they will arrive out of order.
-As such the current impl is doing more seeks than required.
-We also might considering pooling input streams.
-* Garbage Collection:
-Heavy read loads use a fair amount of old gen likely due to our response cache and the size of read responses.
-If this becomes an issue we could easily exclude read requests from the response cache.
 * Metrics:
 A simple metrics system is used.
 We should use Hadoops Metric System.